robbert-harms/MDT/README.rst

 Note that ``python3-nibabel`` may need NeuroDebian to be available on your machine.
 An alternative is to use ``pip3 install nibabel`` instead.

+Users of `Singularity <http://singularity.lbl.gov/>`_ can use the recipe at https://github.com/akhanf/mdt-singularity , kindly made available by a user of MDT.

 **Windows**